Multi-employer agreement for early childhood

 My centre has a current enterprise agreement – what do I do?

-Once a multi-employer agreement has been finalised we can help your service ensure its current agreement is equivalent and therefore able to attract government funding.
+We can help your service ensure its current agreement is equivalent and therefore able to attract government funding.

 What is happening for Professional Childcare Standard services?